cnjoyce1225/the-archivist/docs/index.md

 ## Advanced tutorials:

-The following tutorials will require you to enter mmore details when completing tasks:
+The following tutorials will require you to enter more details when completing tasks:
 * [Get collection by user](./Resources/CRUD-topics/collections-by-user.md)